alexander-gekov/parliament-ai/README.md

 ## Project Overview

 **ParliamentAI** is a collaborative project created during the AI Hackathon by Alexander Gekov and Viktor Naydenov.
-Our project focuses on [briefly describe the goal or objective of your project].
-We aim to develop an innovative AI solution that addresses [specific problem or challenge you are tackling].
+Our project focuses on keeping the users informed about Bulgarian Parliament hearings, meetings and discussions.
+We aim to develop an innovative AI solution that addresses the subjective information propaganda.

 ## Team